Frequently Asked Questions

 The answers to some of our most common questions are below.
 If your question is not here, please feel free to contact Director of Education Lisa Monachelli at email@example.com.

-Programs can be booked using our Program Reservation Form which can be e-mailed, mailed or faxed to our Director of Education, Lisa Monachelli.
+How do I book a program?Programs can be booked using our Program Reservation Form which can be e-mailed, mailed or faxed to our Director of Education, Lisa Monachelli.
 Lisa's fax number is 203.322.0408.
-You can also call at 203.977.6515 or email firstname.lastname@example.org.
+You can also call at 203.977.6568 or email firstname.lastname@example.org.

-Availability can vary depending on the program and time of year.
+How far in advance do I need to book a program?Availability can vary depending on the program and time of year.
 Programs must be booked at least two weeks in advance.
 We recommend booking at least a month in advance, especially for the busy fall and spring months.
 Our program calendar is usually completely full for the year by May.

-Please let us know what kind of program you might be looking for and we can create something for you!
+What if I don't see the kind of program I want in your brochure?Please let us know what kind of program you might be looking for and we can create something for you!
 We develop special programs for groups all the time.

+What are the fees for programs?
 Our fee structure has two parts, the entrance fee and the program fee.
 Entrance fees are waived for Stamford Public Schools, $3/student for Stamford private and PreK schools and $4/students for all other schools.
 Programs are $70 for each 1-hour program block.